gaarf/polyrendr/README.md

 You can choose a different port by passing the `PORT` environment variable:

     $ PORT=80 grunt server

-### GitHub API rate limit

-GitHub [rate limits](http://developer.github.com/v3/#rate-limiting) unauthenticated requests to its public API to 60 requests per hour per IP.
-This should be enough for just playing with the sample app, but if you pull it down and start developing off it you may run up against the rate limit.

-If this happens to you, you can supply your GitHub creds for HTTP Basic Auth using the BASIC_AUTH environment variable. **Be very, very careful with this!** It means you will be typing your GitHub credentials in plain text, which will be saved to your Bash history and may be intercepted by other programs.
-If you do this, immediately change your password before and afterwards.
-This should only be necessary if you're developing on the app and need to keep refreshing the page.

-	$ BASIC_AUTH=githubusername:githubpassword grunt server

-**You've been warned.** Your best bet may be to alter the project to read from your favorite RESTful API.

 ## Getting Started With Rendr